 Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 6 Community Form/Land Use Guideline 2: Centers A.2: Develop non-residential and mixed uses only in designated activity centers except (a) where an existing center proposed to expand in a manner that is compatible with adjacent uses and in keeping with form district standards, (b) when a proposal is comparable in use, intensity, size and design to a designated center, (c) where a proposed use requires a particular location or does not fit well into a compact center, (d) where a commercial use mainly serves residents of a new planned or proposed development and is similar in character and intensity to the residential development, or (e) in older or redeveloping areas where the non-residential use is compatible with the surroundings and does not create a nuisance.
-NA The proposal is not for mixed use or non-residential uses.
-7 Community Form/Land Use Guideline 2: Centers A.4: Encourage a more compact development pattern that results in an efficient use of land and cost-effective infrastructure. √ The proposed R-6 zoning district encourages a compact development pattern and efficient land use pattern.
-8 Community Form/Land Use Guideline 2: Centers A.5: Encourage a mix of compatible uses to reduce traffic by supporting combined trips, allow alternative modes of transportation and encourage vitality and sense of place. ✓ The proposal for residential uses is compatible with the surrounding residential uses in the neighborhood.
-9 Community Form/Land Use Guideline 2: Centers A.6: Encourage residential uses in centers above retail and other mixed-use multi-story retail buildings.
-NA The proposal is not in a center and only permits residential uses.
-10 Community Form/Land Use Guideline 2: Centers A.7: Encourage new developments and rehabilitation of buildings to provide residential uses alone or in combination with retail and office uses.
-NA The proposal is not for mixed use.
+NA The proposal is for residential.
+7 Community Form/Land Use Guideline 2: Centers A.4: Encourage a more compact development pattern that results in an efficient use of land and cost-effective infrastructure. ✓ High density has a lesser impact when located next to other high density or higher intensity uses because the infrastructure in those areas have been or are designed for high volumes.
+8 Community Form/Land Use Guideline 2: Centers A.5: Encourage a mix of compatible uses to reduce traffic by supporting combined trips, allow alternative modes of transportation and encourage vitality and sense of place. - Proposed sidewalks on the site will encourage pedestrian activity.
+Vehicle/pedestrian connections are needed to Persimmon to encourage vitality and sense of place in the neighborhood.
+9 Community Form/Land Use Guideline 2: Centers A.6: Encourage residential uses in centers above retail and other mixed-use multi-story retail buildings. - The proposal is not located in a center nor is it involved in mixed use.
+10 Community Form/Land Use Guideline 2: Centers A.7: Encourage new developments and rehabilitation of buildings to provide residential uses alone or in combination with retail and office uses. ✓ The proposal is for a one residential type use.
 11 Community Form/Land Use Guideline 2: Centers A.8/11: Allow centers in the Neighborhood Form District that serve the daily needs of residents and that are designed to minimize impact on residents through appropriate scale, placement and design.
-NA The site is not located in an activity center.
+NA The proposal is not a center.
 12 Community Form/Land Use Guideline 2: Centers A.10: Encourage outlot development in underutilized parking lots provided location, scale, signs, lighting, parking and landscaping standards are met.
 Such outlot development should provide street-level retail with residential units above.
-NA The proposal would not have non-residential outlots.
+NA The proposal is not for commercial.